GummySearch alternative

 Quick answer

-GummySearch shut down on 30 November 2025, so there is no active version left to compare against.
+GummySearch stopped taking new signups on 30 November 2025, and existing accounts are on a deadline: the tool shuts down completely and all data is deleted on 1 December 2026.
 If you used it for Reddit audience research, IdeaFast is a direct replacement: it clusters recurring pain into scored themes and turns the strongest into validated startup ideas, with every claim linked back to the original thread.

 Side by side